exercism/javascript/concepts/objects/about.md

 }
 ```

+JavaScript also has a `for...of` loop, for example to iterate over arrays.
+It is important to note that `for...in` and `for...of` are not interchangeable, see [MDN documentation][mdn-for-in-for-of] for details on this.

 ## Keys, Values and Entries

 The built-in object `Object` provides helper methods to retrieve all the keys, values or entries of a given object as arrays.